wharfkit/website/src/lib/docs/Antelope/Int.md

 # Int

 The `Int` base type extends into a family of different binary integer types with underlying values represented by a [BN.js](https://github.com/indutny/bn.js) instance.
-These types by default follows C++11 standard for arithmetic operators and conversions to mirror operations found in Antelope smart contracts.
+By default, these types follow the C++11 standard for arithmetic operators and conversions to mirror operations found in Antelope smart contracts.

 ## Variants